The art of accessibility:

 1. Always have options

-One simple rule of thumb is to make sure that every piece of content uses at least two senses.
+As a practical rule of thumb, Orrù recommends ensuring that every piece of content uses at least two senses.

-“When digital content involves only one sensory channel, it generates exclusion,” explains Orrù.
+“When digital content involves only one sensory channel, it generates exclusion,” she explains.

 “So videos should always have subtitles to be accessible; images should always include alternative texts; audio should always come with a transcription, etc.”